New physics in $b\to s \ell\ell$ decays with complex Wilson coefficients: Analysis and Results

 \section{Analysis and Results}

-At first, we check whether each of the new operators defined in eq.\ref{eq:effopr} can independently explain the present data.
+Our `Likelihood dataset 2020' contains a total of 224 observables.
+We first check whether each of the new operators defined in eq.\ref{eq:effopr} can independently explain the present data after including all these observables.
 To do so, we perform a frequentist statistical analysis optimizing a $\chi^2$ statistic which is a function of the relevant WCs.
-Whenever necessary, statistical (systematic) covariance matrices are constructed by taking separate correlations.
-In the post-process for each fit, we obtain fit-quality using $p$-value.
+Separate covariance matrices are constructed for statistical (systematic) uncertainties where necessary.
+In the post-process for each fit, we obtain the corresponding fit-quality using $p$-value.
 For other technical details about the fit, we refer to our previous study \cite{Bhattacharya:2019dot}.
-We perform separate analyses with complex, as well as real WCs, and note that $\mathcal{O}_9$ is the only one operator scenario in both the cases, that can explain the present data.
-Table \ref{tab:oneoprcwc} shows the results of the fits corresponding to $O_9$ only.
-In all other one operator scenarios, the quality of fits are very poor, with the respective $p$-values $\approx 0$.
-Parameter uncertainties are obtained from both the Fisher-matrix and the 1-dimensional (1-D) profile-likelihood of the parameter of interest.
-1-D and 2-D profile likelihoods of the real and imaginary WCs have been depicted as 1-CL plots, which are shown in fig.~\ref{fig:param}.
-We observe a slight improvement in the fit-quality in the analysis with complex WCs, compared to that with real WCs.
-The $p$-value increases from $15.71\%$ to $19.24\%$.
-Note that the allowed values of $Re(\Delta C_9)$ are the same in both type of fits.
+We perform separate analyses with complex, as well as real WCs.